thunderseethe/thunderseethe.github.io/content/posts/closure-convert-base.md

 }
 ```

-`split_funs` we've seen before in [simplification](/posts/simplify-base).
+Our first line makes use of `split_funs`, a function we've seen before in [simplification](/posts/simplify-base).
 It collects contiguous functions nodes at the root of our `IR` and returns a list of their parameters and the body inside those functions nodes.
 If our IR lacks functions at its root, `params` will be an empty list and body will be the IR itself.
 We separate our top level parameters like this to avoid converting them to closures.

 When we convert our IR to an item, we don't want its body to be a series of nested closures.
-We only want to start converting functions to closures once we're inside the root function nodes.
+We only want to start converting functions to closures once we're inside all the root functions.
 After that we have some rote supporting structures:

 * `var_supply` will provide any `Var`s we need throughout conversion
 * `env` maps `lowering::Var`s to our new `Var`.

-With whetted whistles, our next task is determining the parameters and return type of our end item:
+With whetted whistles, our next task is determining the parameters and return type of our final item:

 ```rs
 let params = params